Homer Goes to College

 "Homer Goes to College" is the third episode of the fifth season of the American animated television series The Simpsons.
 It originally aired on the Fox network in the United States on October 14, 1993.
 In the episode, Homer causes a nuclear meltdown during a plant inspection and is required to study nuclear physics at college.
 When Homer neglects his studies, the college dean has three nerds tutor him.
 Homer enlists the nerds' help in playing a prank on a rival college, leading to their expulsion.
 Homer invites them to live with the Simpsons, who soon grow tired of their new housemates.

 The episode was written by Conan O'Brien and directed by Jim Reardon.
-It was the third and final episode of the show for which Conan O'Brien received sole writing credit.
-(O'Brien had previously wrote the episodes "New Kid on the Block" and "Marge vs. The Monorail" both from season 4) O'Brien would leave the series halfway through the production of the season to host his own show, Late Night with Conan O'Brien.
+It was the third and final episode of the show that O'Brien received sole writing credit, having previously written the episodes "New Kid on the Block" and "Marge vs. the Monorail", both from season 4.
+O'Brien would leave the series halfway through the production of the season to host his own show, Late Night with Conan O'Brien.
 He had been working on this episode when he was informed that he had received the job and was forced to walk out on his contract.

 The episode contains several references to the film Animal House as well as Monty Python and the Holy Grail, Star Trek and the song "Louie Louie" by The Kingsmen, which plays during the end credits.
 Since airing, the episode has received mostly positive reviews from television critics.
 It acquired a Nielsen rating of 11.3, and it was tied with Beverly Hills, 90210 as the highest-rated show on the Fox network the week it aired.

+Executives at Fox wanted "Homer Goes to College" to be the season premiere, but the writing staff felt that "Homer's Barbershop Quartet" was a better choice because of George Harrison's guest appearance in that episode.